 • Place the broiler pan on the 2nd rack underneath the broiler and broil for about 5-6 minutes, watching carefully to make sure it doesn’t burn.
 It should form a nice lightly brown crust.

-• Once brown, turn the oven down to 325° and move the fish down to the lower rack.
-Bake for another 6-10 minutes, depending on the thickness of your fish.
+• If the trout is not quite ready, turn the oven down to 325° and move the fish down to the lower rack.
+Bake for another 3-4 minutes, depending on the thickness of your fish but keep a careful eye to avoid overcooking.

 Nutrition